Children's Act for Responsible Employment

 Children's Act for Responsible Employment (CARE Act) is a United States bill that would address the labor conditions of child field workers by imposing the same age, work hour, and pesticide exposure limits as other occupations and increasing the penalties for child labor violations.
-Representative Lucille Roybal-Allard's introduced the Children's Act for Responsible Employment (CARE Act, HR 3564) bill in September 2009 and has subsequently reintroduced it.
+Representative Lucille Roybal-Allard introduced the Children's Act for Responsible Employment (CARE Act, HR 3564) bill in September 2009 and has subsequently reintroduced it.

 Background

 Children as young as 12 years of age who work as many as 12 hours a day, six months a year, subject to hazardous conditions: heat exposure, pesticides, and dangerous work.
 The agriculture industry has been subject to significantly more lenient labor laws than any other occupation in the United States.
 As a result, lack of consistent schooling significantly limits their opportunities of succeeding in high school or more.
 The hazardous conditions threaten their health and lives.

 The Fair Labor Standards Act (FLSA), which is the cornerstone law of U.S. child labor protection, was originally enacted in 1938 to address the widespread abuse and injury suffered by industrial working children.
 At the time, family farmwork was common, and so the bill carved out lighter standards for kids working in agriculture.
 Farm work has grown increasingly mechanized and industrialized since, due to automation and concentration of the farming industry.
 Today, the FLSA and related legislation adhere to the original standards for agriculture.
 The Association of Farmworker Opportunity Programs estimates that there are between 400,000 and 500,000 children working in the farming industry.
 Children as young as 12 years of age work in the fields.
 There is no maximum number of hours worked a day, aside from being outside of school hours.
 They are exposed to the extreme heat, harmful pesticides and hazardous conditions.
 Children are in up to three times greater danger of exposure to pesticides than adults due to their size and stage of biological development.
 Injuries or fatalities occur due to untrained use of heavy powered equipment.
 The fatality rate is six times that in any other industry: children account for 20% of all farm deaths.
 Although agriculture is among the top hazardous occupations for kids, no official statistics are maintained to monitor the depth of serious accidents stemming from child labor.

 Children in fields or on farms spend on average 30 hours a week working, including during the school year.
 This impacts academic achievement, and 50% of children who work on farms will fail to graduate high school.
 The United States Department of Labor estimates that children net an income of about $1,000 after one year of work.